Timendus/3d-viper-maze/README.md

 In the end, I'm quite happy with the music routines I wrote.
 They seem pretty robust now, and allow you to play a "background score" and interject short little jingles as sound effects.
 I'm pretty pleased with that, and I think it really adds to the overall game vibe.
+If you'd like to use my code, [feel free to take a peak](./music.8o) at the stand-alone version of it.

 ### Pointing down